hm-lang/core/proposals/intro.md

 ```

 We will throw a compile error when a class begins with a non-ascii letter, unless
 the class defines the default-name of a variable of the class.
+Also, you'll get
+a compile error unless the custom default name is the first statement in the class
+definition.

 ## public/private/protected